wp-plugins/football-pool/readme.txt

 == Description ==
 Logged in users of your blog can predict outcomes of matches and earn extra points with bonus questions.
 Every player can view scores and charts of the other pool contenders.

-This plugin installs some custom tables in the database and ships with match information for the 2012 UEFA championship, but it can be easily manipulated with the match info for other championships or sports. **Please note that deactivating this plugin also destroys all your pool data** (like predictions, scores and comments on pages that this plugin created).
-So if you want to keep those, make sure you have a back-up of the database.
+This plugin installs some custom tables in the database and ships with match information for the 2012 UEFA championship, but it can be easily manipulated with the match info for other championships or sports.
+Please note that deactivating this plugin also deletes all the plugin's data from the database (by default), but you may choose to keep the data by setting the 'keep data on uninstall' option on the settings page.

-I originally coded this pool in PHP as a standalone site for the UEFA 2000 championship and rewrote the damn thing several times for every European Championship en World Cup since.
+I originally coded this pool in PHP as a standalone site for the UEFA 2000 championship and rewrote the damn thing several times for every European Championship and World Cup since.
 Every year I added new features.
 In 2012 I decided to transform it into a WordPress plugin.
 I hope you like it.

 **Features**